 How did weed become illegal?

-As in the case to most other drugs such as heroin and cocaine, marijuana is classified as being addictive.
+Same as is the case with most other drugs such as heroin and cocaine, marijuana is classified as being addictive.
 It is therefore seen to have a high potential for abuse.
 Once users engage in continuous use of the drug, they get addicted and find it hard to stop.
 This reasoning has however been challenged and is a double standard when it is compared to alcohol.
 Alcohol has the potential to dominate the lives of the users and bring with it serious negative effects.
-Alcohol is however legal in almost every country and state in the world.
+Even so, alcohol is legal in almost every country and state in the world.
 There are claims, that marijuana is less addictive than most other drugs out there.

 In the early 1930s when there was a large influx in Mexicans into the United States, there was a largely negative perception towards them by the American people.
 Many American were afraid of growth in Mexican-American cultures as it was seen as an encroachment on their white culture.
 A ban on Marijuana was therefore seen as a good way to discourage their growth.
-Over the next decades, however, Marijuana use had spread among the American population.
+Over the next decades, however, Marijuana use had spread among the American population despite the Marijuana prohibition.

 Grouping with other harmful drugs

 Marijuana has for a long time been linked with Narcotics that include Morphine and Heroine.
 This, therefore, created a negative perception among the minds of the population against the substance.
 This is unlike the attitude towards other recreational drugs such as caffeine and alcohol, which are generally accepted despite their potential adverse effects.
-Changing the perception people have towards the drug is, therefore, a difficult task.
+Therefore, changing the perception people have towards the drug is a difficult task.
 This is especially so, even if there are scientific studies to show that some variants of the plant are good medicine for various ailments.

 When the law against cannabis was passed in America, there was insufficient knowledge of the medicinal and non-medicinal aspects of cannabis.
 The herb was generally classified as harmful and dangerous in whatever form.
 However, scientific studies have shown that medicinal marijuana can be used as a treatment for various ailments such as glaucoma, easing the pain for arthritis patients and improving appetite for AIDS patients.
 In the 18th century, some medical journals actually suggested the use of hemp seeds, which is a cannabis variant, to patients with inflamed skin and venereal disease.